edakturk14/devcon24/README.md

 - Go to "https://wizard.openzeppelin.com/#erc721" to get a template for an ERC721 contract.

-  - Make sure to fill the baseURI with an image for your NFT.
+  - Make sure to fill the baseURI with an image for your NFT. (https://austingriffith.com/images/paintings/buffalo.jpg). (idea: checkout the speedrunethereum challange1 for some sample images: https://github.com/scaffold-eth/se-2-challenges/blob/challenge-0-simple-nft/packages/nextjs/utils/simpleNFT/nftsMetadata.ts)
   - rename the contract as "NFT"
   - Add a maxSupply to limit the number of NFTs that can be minted.